-There are quite a few popular custom ROMs in the wild, but LineageOS is probably one of the best overall.
-It has a huge community of developers, constantly adds new features, and supports a whopping 182 devices (at the time of writing) with official builds.
-CyanogenMod was the ROM of choice for users just wanting a basic stock experience, and Lineage Project has done a great job of continuing that effort.
+There are quite a few popular custom ROMs in the wild, but LineageOS is the best option for most people.
+It has a huge community of developers, constantly adds new features, and supports dozens of phones and tablets with official builds.

-So the question becomes this: what are the best phones and tablets for LineageOS?
-If you're willing to unlock bootloaders and flash ROMs, which devices suddenly become more useful?
-That's what we wanted to find out.
+So the question becomes this: what are the best phones for LineageOS?
+If you're willing to unlock bootloaders and flash ROMs, which devices suddenly become more valuable?
+Or, if you want a Google-free Android experience (since Google apps are optional with Lineage), what are the best options for hardware?

 Unlocking your bootloader, installing a ROM or custom recovery (and rooting, if that's your preference) are all things that should only be done when you understand the steps involved and the risks associated.
 Remember: a bricked device isn’t the worst case scenario, the really bad things just start there.